nodejs/node/doc/api/stream.markdown

 * Returns: {Boolean} `true` if the data was handled completely.

 This method writes some data to the underlying system, and calls the supplied callback once the data has been fully handled.
+If an error occurs, the callback may or may not be called with the error as its first argument.
+To detect write errors, listen for the `'error'` event.

 The return value indicates if you should continue writing right now.
 If the data had to be buffered internally, then it will return